microsoft/Learning-ARM/ARM01/README.md

-# ARM01 - Introduction to ARM templates
+# 1 - Demystifying ARM Templates: Introduction to ARM Templates

 In this tutorial you will learn the what, the why about Azure Resource manager (ARM) template.
 Why why talk about declarative, idempotency.